celeritas-project/celeritas/references.md

 - J. Butcher, H. Messel.
 "Electron number distribution in electron-photon showers in air and aluminium absorbers". *Nuclear Physics*, Oct 1960.
 [10.1016/0029-5582(60)90162-0](https://doi.org/10.1016/0029-5582(60)90162-0)
 - R. H. Helm.
 "Inelastic and Elastic Scattering of 187-Mev Electrons from Selected Even-Even Nuclei". *Physical Review*, Dec 1956.
 [10.1103/PhysRev.104.1466](https://doi.org/10.1103/PhysRev.104.1466)
 - A. B. Migdal.
 "Bremsstrahlung and Pair Production in Condensed Media at High Energies". *Physical Review*, Sep 1956.
 [10.1103/PhysRev.103.1811](https://doi.org/10.1103/PhysRev.103.1811)
+- A. O. Hanson, L. H. Lanzl, E. M. Lyman, M. B. Scott.
+"Measurement of Multiple Scattering of 15.7-Mev Electrons". *Physical Review*, Nov 1951.
+[10.1103/PhysRev.84.634](https://doi.org/10.1103/PhysRev.84.634)
 - "On the stopping of fast particles and on the creation of positive electrons". *Proceedings of the Royal Society of London.
 Series A, Containing Papers of a Mathematical and Physical Character*, Aug 1934.
 [10.1098/rspa.1934.0140](https://doi.org/10.1098/rspa.1934.0140)

 ## HEP experiments

 - A. Collaboration.
 "Software and computing for Run 3 of the ATLAS experiment at the LHC".
 Apr 2024. [arxiv.org](http://arxiv.org/abs/2404.06335)
-- S. Lachnit, Pezzotti, Lorenzo, Konstantinov, Dmitri.
+- S. Lachnit, L. Pezzotti, D. Konstantinov.
 "Standalone Geant4 validation of the ATLAS Tile Calorimeter".
 Aug 2022.
 - CMS Offline Software.
 "CMS Phase-2 Computing Model: Update Document".
 Jul 2022. [cds.cern.ch](https://cds.cern.ch/record/2815292)
 - CMS Collaboration.
 "The Phase-2 upgrade of the CMS Data Acquisition and High Level Trigger Technical Design Report".
 Jun 2021.
 - O. Surányi, A. Al-Bataineh, J. Bowen, S. Cooper, M. Csanád, *et al*.
 "Performance of the CMS Zero Degree Calorimeters in pPb collisions at the LHC". *Journal of Instrumentation*, May 2021.
 [10.1088/1748-0221/16/05/P05008](https://doi.org/10.1088/1748-0221/16/05/P05008)